2020-09-18

 We run southwest, to the Rift Imperial Camp.
 It's raining a little.
 On our way from the camp to the mountain pass, we say hello to a traveler who is having a rest on the roadside with his horse.
 As we approach the forbidding high and grim mountains, it's still raining:

 Halfway through the pass is, as I've told you, a location called Haemar's Shame.
 The Imperial army has a permanent guard post of sorts there.
 Nearby is a cave called Haemar's Cavern.
-We take a look inside for the first time.
-We can see some wooden platforms, and men walking around.
+We've never been inside.
+Today we're taking a look.
+There are some wooden platforms, and men walking around.
 They look like bandits to me, but I decide to leave them alone for the time being, which I, strictly speaking, mustn't, but I just can't stand the thought of wasting time on this right now when I'm eager to explore the unknown in southern Falkreath.

 The fortress is called Fort Neugrad.
 It's manned by Imperial soldiers.